 Let’s say you’re in a supermarket.

-You’ve found out that there is a huge discount on some items you want, but unfortunately, you only have one bag with a certain bag_capacity
+You’ve found out there is a huge discount on some items you want, but unfortunately, you only have one bag with a certain bag_capacity

 .
-Each of the items has its own value
+Each item has its own value

 and capacity